 Before posts are advertised for consultant and specialty doctor posts, medical staffing departments should complete the job description review (JDR) form.
 The JDR form and job description should be sent to the local regional office for processing.

 Browse UK regions for regional office contact details.

 The average time taken to respond with a review of a job description is 3 weeks from receipt of the completed JDR form.

 It is a legal requirement for all doctors to be on the GMC’s specialist register before they can take up a consultant appointment.
 Specialist registrars who have CCT dates no more than 6 months from the date of an AAC may apply and be interviewed.
 It is advisable that all other categories of doctors should be on (or likely to be on) the specialist register, before being considered for a consultant appointment by an AAC.

 For advice on job planning requirements refer to the RCP guidance for approval of NHS consultant job descriptions.

-Please refer to the NHS guidance below on senior clinical academics/honorary consultant contracts.
+Please refer to the NHS guidance above on senior clinical academics / honorary consultant contracts.